cameroncf/cameronchildress.com/src/resume/index.md

 ## Work Experience

 ### Sumo Consulting
-_Apr 2022 - Present_
+_Apr 2002 - Present_

 As the **President** of [Sumo Consulting](https://www.sumoc.com), I help clients solve unique business problems through software.
-Past and current clients include PGA of America, Oregon Health and Science University, Baylor University, NATO, Turner Sports, Thermo Fisher Scientific, and many more...
+Past and current clients include PGA of America, Oregon Health and Science University, Baylor University, NATO, Turner Sports, Thermo Fisher Scientific, and many more.

+- Lead and mentor teams modernizing legacy environments into cloud environments.
+- FinOps - Analyze cloud spend.
+Make and implement changes to optimize cost.
+- Architect and build CI/CD Pipelines which enforce quality and compliance standards.
+- Architect solutions using AWS's Well Architected Framework.
+- Architect and build Services and Microservices using Infrastructure as Code.
+- Conduct code reviews and make recommendations on patterns and refactoring.

 ### Invitrogen
 _Nov 2005 - Mar 2007_